6 hallway decor ideas you can do yourself to add interest to a boring window-less space + free art printables to pull it off inexpensively.

 If you’ve never heard of the Magic Light Trick from Nesting With Grace, go do it now!
 It makes adding a little wall sconce accent without electricity so easy when you need to brighten up a dark corner of your home.

-Swapping out boring ceiling lights with a fancier flush mount helps a bit too.
+Swapping out boring light fixtures with a fancier flush mount helps a bit too.
+For ceilings 10′ or taller, opt for pendant lights.

 I have a self-proclaimed black thumb, so I go the fake plant route, but this list of house plants has lots of ideas for ones you can put in your hallway that require little to no sunlight at all.